ayush-y/Chess-Design-LLD/README.md

  - Piece subclasses implement movement rules (isValidMove()), adhering to the Single Responsibility Principle.

-- MoveValidator ensures a piece's move adheres to general rules (e.g., staying within bounds) and special conditions like avoiding putting the king in check.
+- MoveValidator ensures a piece's move adheres to general rules (e.g., staying within bounds).
+- special conditions like avoiding putting the king in check.